PRNMB/Free-Crack/README.md

 # Free-Crack

+"If you need to crack some passwords, THIS is the program you need." - vanssx3 (creator of Crackma)

 Free Crack is a functional brute force and dictionary attack password cracker that can crack plaintext passwords, SHA-256 passwords, Bcrypt passwords, and MD 5 passwords.

 # Dependencies